Skip to main content

 5. Check that the router URL is accessible from your machine

-6. Verify that you have root privileges when running the noBGP agent
+6. Verify that you have root/administrator privileges when running the noBGP agent

 Common Issues and Solutions